-/ Appendix shows examples of changes in newspaper coverage.
+Appendix shows examples of chang es in n newspaper coverage 1 See Chapt ter

 The administrators of the Departments of Justice and Defense segments of the program also attempted to inform their applicants concerning their eligibility under the programs.
 Although no coordinated effort was initiated by the Department of Justice, some United States Attorneys took it upon themselves to inform the public about the program.
 For example, the United States Attorney in Detroit agreed to be interviewed by radio stations in Canada.